NatejSweet/jsServer/notes.md

 add ads
-should try to impliment drag and drop edit page divs reorganization add logo to get rid of favicon error
+should try to impliment drag and drop edit page divs reorganization add logo to get rid of favicon error updating images on main page forces second image too far down witout scroll updating an image (main at least) requires a reload in order to display

 Later Plans(post production):
 allow world copying